ishaan27chaturvedi/Music-to-Video/README.md

 ### Installing

 * This is Google Colab Notebook that can be imported into your colab or jupyter environment
+* Make sure to download the lyrics (csv) and the song (mp3) and place them in an appropriate directory

 ### Executing program